Hansmu/udemy-aws/Readme.md

 * Spot instances - the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
 You can get kicked out at any time.
 * Dedicated hosts - we book an entire building of the resort.

+You do not pay for an instance, if that instance is stopped.

 Price Comparison
 Example – m4.large – us-east-1